-However, Cat6 cable is definitely more expensive.
+However, Cat6 cable is more expensive.
 It will surely be a waste of resources in cases where greater data speeds are not needed.
-That is why some users opt for Cat5e which is considerably less expensive while still providing splendid performance.
+That is why some users opt for Cat5e which is less expensive while still providing splendid performance.

 At the same time, you are not guaranteed 100 percent full speed.
 Sometimes, there is a misconception that purchasing a Cat6 cable will offer users the whole gigabit bandwidth on your network.
 The truth is Cat6 cable will only generate full speeds if all of the components in the network can function at gigabit speed.
 In case a single part (network card, patch panel, switch or connector) is not gigabit rated, the network may work at the slowest speed of the slowest component device.

 You might be persuaded to buy Cat6 without really understanding if it will really produce the desired impact on the network.
 This is why it is essential to learn everything about the product before you make a decision.

 Call us at 202-462-4290 before you decide so that you can get a free on-site analysis that will pinpoint your network cabling needs.